goldin2008/Note/interview_bq_ans.md

 This response demonstrates your ability to handle tight deadlines effectively, showcasing your skills in prioritization, resource management, and delivering results under pressure.
 It aligns with AWS's leadership principles, particularly "Deliver Results" and "Bias for Action," which are critical for success in an AWS Applied Scientist role.

-### Question 10: "Describe a time when you learned something in daily life but ended up using it in your study or work."
+### ???
+Question 10: "Describe a time when you learned something in daily life but ended up using it in your study or work."
-When answering a question about applying something you learned in daily life to your work or study, it’s important to showcase your ability to draw insights from everyday experiences and use them to solve problems, innovate, or improve your work.
+`Change to fraud detection whose trend change variably` When answering a question about applying something you learned in daily life to your work or study, it’s important to showcase your ability to draw insights from everyday experiences and use them to solve problems, innovate, or improve your work.
 For an AWS Applied Scientist L6 role, emphasize how this learning led to a tangible impact or improvement in your work, demonstrating your curiosity and ability to connect seemingly unrelated experiences to your professional life.
 1. Situation:
 Start by describing the context of your daily life experience.
 Explain what you learned and how it caught your attention.